saigrain/GPSpec/README.md

 situations where `celerite` can't be used and we have to revert to `george`.

+  - `test_simulated.py`: the very first go I had at doing this, including simulating spectra, degrading their resolution, and then trying to model them.

   - `test2_HD127334.py`: example code modelling HARPS-N spectra of HD127334.
 Works by modelling all the spectra as a single realisation of a Matern32 GP with free log wavelength shifts